spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/multiple-carts-reorder-feature-integration.md

 ---
 title: Multiple Carts + Reorder feature integration
-description: The Reorder Feature allows reordering previous orders.
+description: The Reorder feature allows reordering previous orders.
 This guide will walk you through the process of integrating the feature into your project.
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/multiple-carts-reorder-feature-integration